5 Tips for Operational Efficiency

 • Goal-specific milestones

-• Cultural plan
+• A cultural plan

-• Marketing plan
+• A marketing plan

-• Annual budget
+• An annual budget

 • 3- to 5-year financial forecasts